xaenou/origami-chat/README.md

 # Origami Chat
-Look at base_config.yaml for settings. <br />
+- See: base_config.yaml for settings.
-It's stateless aside from the db for rate limits and the config. <br />
+- Stateless aside from the db for rate limits and the config.
-Currently only supports openai api.
+- Currently only supports OpenAI api.
+- Command: `!gpt <prompt>`